 Today our motivation to dance is simply to remain supple and have a good time into the bargain.
 Above all else, says Simona, her classes must be fun and non-judgmental.

-Len Goodman, the doyen of ballroom dance, who chairs the Strictly Come Dancing panel of judges, also believes dance is the perfect way to combine exercise with enjoyment.
+Len Goodman, the doyen of ballroom dance, who used to chair the Strictly Come Dancing panel of judges, also believes dance is the perfect way to combine exercise with enjoyment.

 'If you’re married it's something you can share with your other half, and if you’re single it gives you an opportunity to meet other people,' he says.

 'We're all living longer, so we have all got to be more active in the third age.'

 For more information call Age UK on 0800 055 6112